MicrosoftDocs/powerapps-docs/powerapps-docs/teams/employee-ideas-architecture.md

 1. The **gblRandomizeData** variable checks whether the app is being run for the first time to randomize data.

-1. User details from the Employee Ideas Settings table is collected using **colUserSettings** collection.
+1. User details from the Employee Ideas Settings table are collected using **colUserSettings** collection.
 If no records exist, a new user settings record is created under the Employee Ideas User Settings table.

 1. If in case multiple user settings record exists, the oldest settings record is selected and stored in the **gblRecordUserSettings** variable.